Response data transformations

 company2 position3,position4

-You can disable this so that each position.id values is given its own field, pre-fixed with a number:
+You can disable this so that each positions.id values is given its own field, pre-fixed with a number:

-The response would then be turned into these fields and records:
+The response would then be transformed into these fields and records:

 .id .positions.1.id .positions.2.id